 peppers and an underlying hint of heat from jalapenos on cheesy grits.
 I really enjoyed a little Tex Mex spin on a southern coastal classic dish.
 It was still early, so we headed over to The Phoenix Restaurant and Bar for a nightcap and dessert.
 Their coconut pie is decadent, yet light.
 It’s oh so good!

 Kerry and I got up early on Sunday morning.
 We grabbed breakfast tacos to go at Restaurant San Juan at their drive-up window.
 There’s no posted menu, just the window.
 My egg and cheese taco on a homemade tortilla was just really good Mexican comfort food.
 We took the 8am ferry with Jetty Boat on Fisherman’s Wharf over to St. Joseph’s Island, or St. Joe’s as the locals call it.
+It’s also called San Jose Island.
 The ferry is the only way to visit the uninhabited island with an interesting history.
 It was first inhabited by Karankawa Indians then pirates.
 Legend has it pirate Jean Lafitte’s ghost watches over buried treasure on the barrier island.
 The Spanish named it Isla de San Jose in the 1830s.
 In 1845, U.S. General Zachary Taylor’s troops raised the first American flag to over Texas soil when they established a military post named Aransas.
 During the Civil War, the Union army wiped out the community of Aransas.
 It only takes a couple of minutes to take the ferry across and back.
 It runs 10 times daily from 7am to noon then at 2, 4 and 6pm.
 You can camp overnight.
 There are no bathrooms, no food or bait stands and no beer.
 Make sure to take your provisions including lots of water and sunscreen.
 I was intrigued by the seagrass on the dunes that seems to go on forever across the interior of the island.
 We wandered along the beach picking up shells and enjoying a near desolate Sunday morning on St. Joe’s.
 We noshed on our tacos sitting on the rocks of jetty and watched some folks fish.
 As we walked back to catch the ferry at 10am, we saw a couple of crab and turtles.
 It was a great ending to a fall weekend in Port Aransas.